What are transaction fees and why do I need to pay them?

-In this lesson, you will learn the basics of transaction fees.
+In this article, you will learn the basics of transaction fees.

 One of the key reasons that miners continuously participate in a blockchain-based network is arguably because of the block reward they receive for validating a block.

 Transaction fees are closely linked to the process of mining.
 They are necessary because they are part of the rewards miners get for participating in the network.